sapienzaapps/seismocloud-sensor-nodemcu/README.md

 1. Download the source code
 2. Open project in Arduino IDE
-3. Edit MAC Address in main sketch
-4. Compile and upload in your Arduino Board
+3. Compile and upload in your Arduino Board